 Changes to your outgoings can mean you may want to reduce or increase your cash buffer – we always recommend you keep 3 months’ worth of outgoings in accessible cash savings for emergencies so if, for example, your monthly car payments increase you may want to reflect that change in the size of your cash buffer.

 Financial goals are milestones or targets that you want to achieve and can look like:

 • Saving a nest egg for your children

 • Becoming debt or mortgage free

 • Buying a new car

-If you need some help with defining your financial goals, you can read more about that here.
+We can help with defining your financial goals.
 Most people will have a mix of short, medium and long-term financial goals at any one time – perhaps you’re saving for a holiday while investing in your pension for example.

 We've explained how changes to your incomings and outgoings might cause you to make changes to how much you save or invest, and ultimately these changes will have an impact on your financial goals - this could mean reaching them sooner or having to slow your momentum towards your goals.
 It's best to get to grips with the impact changing your contributions might have to avoid any nasty surprises.

 Ultimately, there can be a lot to consider when your circumstances change, that’s why we offer our investors the opportunity to speak to their OpenMoney adviser as and when they need, at no extra cost.
 It’s also why we’ve recently updated our Annual Review service so that it’s all automated!
 It only takes 5 – 10 minutes to complete, and we’ll automatically update your recommendation based on the new information you provide to us.
 If you’re unsure of any changes to your recommendation, you can still speak to your dedicated adviser at no extra cost too.